SuperMo0/recipedia/README.md

-# 🍳 Recipedia
+# 🍳 Recipe Hub

-**Recipedia** is a dynamic recipe web application that allows users to discover, share, and manage their favorite recipes.
-Built with a focus on clean UI/UX and performance, it features image uploads, categorization, and a custom recipe creation interface.
+** Recipe Hub** is a  recipe web application Built as part of my Full stack learning journey

 ## 🚀 Tech Stack